IT was just a normal, average day day for one woman — until she returned home and walked into the house .

 Officers carry UV pens so they can check stolen items and, hopefully, return them to their rightful owners if a postcode is found.

-The pack also lets people know about free home security checks, which are carried out by Bolton Council and can include free locks and security chains.
+The pack also lets people know about free home security checks, which are carried out by Bolton Council and can include free locks and

 Police say making sure they speak to neighbours, rather than simply posting a pack through the door, has seen more people take the advice on board and start or join Home Watch schemes.